Dublin Circus Festival 2016 PostmortemJuly 13, 2018

 What went right

 The fire show itself had an unprecedented turnout, gathering a crowd of roughly two thousand people.
+While the intervarsity games are not seriously competitive, we budgeted for high quality equipment as prizes, making participation significantly more appealing.

 Each of the performers was paid for their involvement with the gala show, which I felt was important.
 There's a sense of collaboration and contribution in the community; typically performers will do acts as part of conventions for free as a way of giving back (Besides teaching) as many people get their start through the support network offered by the community and college societies.